-A. In General.

-- 1. In the absence of an effective choice of law or valid pre- or postnuptial agreement, a forum state must determine the law or laws that determine and define matrimonial property. - 2.
+- A. In General - 1.
+In the absence of an effective choice of law or valid pre- or postnuptial agreement, a forum state must determine the law or laws that determine and define matrimonial property. - 2.
 The question of applicable law arises whenever an event occurs which forces the issue: the claim of a creditor, the taxation of property, or the death of a spouse. - 3.
-The forum jurisdiction will apply its particular set of conflict-of-laws principles to determine the substantive law to be applied to the dispute.
+The forum jurisdiction will apply its particular set of conflict-oflaws principles to determine the substantive law to be applied to the dispute.

-B. Conflict-of-Laws Principles.
+B. Conflict-of-Laws Principles

-1. The States of the United States (Rule of Acquisition).
-The Restatement (Second) of Conflict of Laws (1969) (the "Restatement") provides a set of principles for determining the law applicable to matrimonial property.
+- 1. The American States (Rule of Acquisition).
+The Restatement (Second) of Conflict of Laws (1969) (the "Restatement") provides a set of principles for determining the law applicable to matrimonial property. - a.

-- a.
 General Principle.
 The Restatement provides the general rule that the interests of parties in property are determined by either the whole law or the local law of the state with the most significant relationship to the property and the parties.
-Restatement § 233. - i.
+Restatement § 233.

+- i.
 The "local law" (also known as "internal law") is the substantive law of a state.
 Id. cmt. e. - ii.
 The "whole law" (or simply "law" in Restatement nomenclature) is a reference to both a state's substantive law and its own conflict-of-laws principles.
+Id.

-Id. - b.
-Effect of Marriage on Interests in Immovables (Real Property). - i.
+b.
+Effect of Marriage on Interests in Immovables (Real Property).

+- i.
 Under the Restatement, the forum will refer to the whole law of the state of the situs of real property in determining the effect of marriage on the real property interest held by a spouse prior to marriage or acquired by a spouse during marriage.
 The Restatement notes that the courts of the situs state will normally apply its own substantive law.
 Restatement §§ 233-34.
 An example of a state that will indeed apply its own substantive law to immovables sited in that state is Louisiana.
 La.C.C.
 Art.
 3523. - ii.
 In Nolan v.
-Borger, 32 Ohio Op.2d 255, 203 N.E.2d 274 (Probate Ct. of Montgomery County, 1963), an Ohio resident left his interest in Missouri real property to three persons, two of whom died before him, and the question was whether the devise was to a class (per capita).
-The court looked to the whole law of Missouri and found that under Missouri's conflict-of-laws principles, a Missouri court, despite being the state where the real property is sited, would look back to the internal law of the decedent's domicile to construe the devise.
+Borger, 32 Ohio Op.2d 255, 203 N.E.2d 274 (Probate Ct. of Montgomery County, 1963), an Ohio resident left his interest in Missouri real property to three person, two of whom died before him, and the question was whether the devise was to a class (per capita).
+The court looked to the whole law of Missouri and found that under Missouri's conflict-of-laws principles, a Missouri court, despite being the forum where the real property is sited, would look back to the internal law of the decedent's domicile to construe the devise).
 This reference back to the substantive law of the forum is known as renvoi.

-The Ohio court accepted the renvoi and applied Ohio substantive law on class gifts to the devise.
-Not all states, however, will accept a renvoi.
-For a discussion of renvoi, see Schoenblum, Multistate and Multinational Estate c.
+c.
 Movables (Personal Property).